zephyrproject-rtos/zephyr/samples/boards/nrf52/mesh/onoff_level_app/README.rst

 This is a simple application demonstrating a Bluetooth mesh node.

-The node's root element has
+The node's root element has:

 *  Generic OnOff Server
 *  Generic OnOff Client
 *  Generic Level Server
-* Generic Level Client models.
+*  Generic Level Client models

 Prior to provisioning, an unprovisioned beacon is broadcast that contains a unique UUID.
 It is obtained from the device address set by Nordic in the Factory